 You feel no pain during the procedure.
 We numb both the donor area and your eyebrow area.

-Recovery After Eyebrow Transplant
+What is the Recovery from Eyebrow Transplant Surgery?

 You will likely have swelling in your eyelids.
 They can remain swollen and bruised for up to a week.
 A cold compress can alleviate some of this, and lessen any discomfort.
 All of the insertion spots will scab over, but you need to let them heal and fall off on their own.
 The sites will remain pink for a few days, even a couple of weeks.
 From there, you’ll just wait for your hairs to first fall out after 2-3 weeks and then start growing after 3-6 months.